 Third-party websites that send cookies to you as a result of visiting our pages may include: doubleclick.net, facebook.com, google.co.uk, google.com, quantserve.com, trackedweb.net, and youtube.com.
 This is not meant to be an exhaustive list.

-If you wish to restrict or block the cookies which are set by our website, or indeed any other website, you can do this through your browser settings.
+If you wish to restrict or block the cookies which are set by our website please select the Manage your cookie preferences button at the top of this page.
+You can also do this through your browser settings.
 The help function within your browser should tell you how.

-Alternatively, you may wish to visit the sites listed at the beginning of this policy which provide information on how to do this on a variety of browsers.
+Alternatively, you may wish to visit www.allaboutcookies.org [external link] or www.knowcookies.com [external link] which provide information on how to do this on a variety of browsers.
 On these sites you will also find details about how to delete cookies from your computer as well as more general information about cookies.